lbl-srg/obc/specification/source/codeGeneration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section compares different approaches for translation of control sequences, and possibly verification tests, to execute them either on a building automation system, for the case of a control sequence, or on a computer that is connected to a building automation system, for the case of a verification test.
+This section compares different approaches for translation of control sequences, and possibly verification tests, to execute them for the case of a control sequence on a building automation system, or to execute them for the case of a verification test on a computer that is connected to a building automation system.

 First, we note that the translation will for most, if not all, systems only be possible from CDL to a building automation system,